oist/optinist/docs/gui/visualize.md

 Or click on each cell ROI to delete ROI or merge ROIs (when you select 2 or more ROI cells) Press <strong>Merge ROI</strong> or <strong>Delete ROI</strong> or <strong>Cancel</strong> button to Merge or Delete or No.

+NWB file is overwirtten with the ROI edit information.

+Note: ROI edit information in NWB file
+- common
+  - processing/optinist section
+    - edited ROI ids are recorded
+- specific
+  - merge
+    - iscell data of ROIs to be merged turn into False
+    - ROI after merge are added with new ID
+  - delete
+    - iscell data of deleted ROI turn into False.

+Caution: ROI's id and index of viewer have different values!
+- id
+  - The id of ROI, <strong>starting from 1</strong>.
+  - Shown in
+    - VISUALIZE tab.
+    - NWBfile's processing/optinist section.
+- index
+  - Numbering of columns and rows in tables <srtong>starting from 0</strong>.
+  - Shown in
+    - table when you open NWBfile's timecourse data with viewers like [HDFView](https://www.hdfgroup.org/downloads/hdfview/)

 ## saving plots